 Binders can include cement (OPC), fly ash (PFA) and furnace slag (GGBS).
 The specific requirements for each situation are determined through design and trials prior to commencement of the works.

 The method with some adaptation of binders can also be utilised to solidify contaminated soils, and therefore in a single process you can remediate these from an environmental perspective and also significantly improve their engineering characteristics.

-Mass stabilisation is a versatile ground improvement technology for both civil engineering and environmental applications.
-It offers:
+Mass stabilisation is a versatile, deep soil mixing, ground improvement technology for both civil engineering and environmental applications.